Nancy M. Petry: Research

 Petry conducted research that aimed to improve behavioral treatments for individuals with addictive disorders, ranging from substance use disorder to pathological gambling to Internet addiction.
 She aimed to increase patient adherence to treatment through contingency management, which is a form of behavior modification.
+She also worked in the domain of gambling disorder by researching on ideas related to discounting rewards.

 Petry was involved analyzing data from the National Epidemiologic Survey on Alcohol and Related Conditions, a large-scale study involving a diverse sample of over 36,000 individuals.
 Petry's work on this study examined various forms of impulsive behavior including gambling and shoplifting, and comorbidity of addictive behavior with other conditions including obesity and other medical problems.

 Other work examined delay discounting in relation to impulsiveness.
 Delay discounting refers to the decline in the value of a reward when there is a delay in its receipt.
 Petry's work demonstrated that heroin addicts showed a steeper decline in the value of a delayed reward relative to controls, indicative of a stronger preference for immediate rewards.